When Your Spouse Is Addicted

 Learn how to avoid enabling and get to reality.

 Posted Oct 12, 2017

-Although he was in and out of rehab many times, it took several more years of treatment until 2003, when Downey stayed clean for good.
+Although he was in and out of rehab many times, it took several more years of treatment (until 2003) for Downey to stay clean for good.
 There were many factors in his recovery, but he gives special credit to his second wife, Susan Levin Downey.